VIETNAM

 Christians in Vietnam

-Churches are required to register with the authorities, and unregistered churches are banned, but it is difficult to obtain registration.
-Many house churches say they have been trying unsuccessfully to register for years and churches that succeed are restricted, needing permission for extra activities such as building or altering places of worship, holding training sessions, doing charitable works and running religious schools.
-The government monitors all Christian groups.
+Churches that succeed in registering are restricted, needing permission for extra activities such as building or altering places of worship, holding training sessions, doing charitable works and running religious schools.

 New religion law